nttylock/demo-wiki/README.md

 This application allows you to search a Wikipedia database using vector search and language filtering.
 It provides a web interface and API for convenient use.

+Vector search is performed using the Cohere API, and the database is stored in Weaviate (Wikipedia 10M).

 ## Installation

 1. Make sure you have Python 3.7 or higher installed.